Tracking illegal mining using threat intelligence

 Taking this one step further then, as well as tracking incidents directly related to illegal mining, you should also make sure you’re following those incidents that could, in future, drive more people into illegal mining, and potentially worsen the risk to your operations as a result.
 As we’ve briefly outlined earlier in this article, high levels of poverty and lack of economic opportunity are two driving factors that push people into illegal mining, while it is also a lucrative business for organised crime gangs, and a source of funding for some terrorist groups.
 Consequently, keeping track of any incidents that might impact these driving factors should also form part of the situational awareness that feeds your security planning.

-For instance, the outbreak of the COVID 19 pandemic, and subsequent restrictions and economic impact, is an excellent example of this – with an obvious negative impact on economic opportunities, slowing or preventing foreign humanitarian aid from entering the country as a result of border closures, and the closure of many mass markets that were essential for agricultural trading, there were a number of factors that were likely to push more people into turning to illegal mining as a way to survive.
+For instance, the outbreak of the COVID 19 pandemic, and subsequent restrictions and economic impact, was an excellent example of this – with an obvious negative impact on economic opportunities, slowing or preventing foreign humanitarian aid from entering the country as a result of border closures, and the closure of many mass markets that were essential for agricultural trading, there were a number of factors that were likely to push more people into turning to illegal mining as a way to survive.
 In addition to this, the enforced closure or reduction in workforce in industrial mining operations themselves, as social distancing measures were introduced, may have led to laid off workers turning to the illegal mining industry instead.
 In December 2020, the UNHCR warned that the pandemic, combined with increased conflict and insecurity in the country, had led to an increase in child trafficking and forced labour in Mali, with the majority of this being linked to illegal mining.

 Image shows incidents related to COVID-19 or illegal mining in West Africa.
 The economic impact of the pandemic may push more people into illegal mining [Image source: Intelligence Fusion]